mmpro/osticket/README.md

 Wrapper for OSTicket.
 At the moment you can only create tickets.

+***ATTENTION/BREAKING CHANGES in version 2***
-ATTENTION: Version 2 no longer supports callbacks.
-Please use async/await.
++ no supports for callbacks.
+Please use async/await
++ response is an object (for more flexibility) with property ticketId instead of a plain string

 # Installation
 ```